-Launched in 2019, the Pure sits at the upper end OTTY's range, which currently includes four hybrids.
-At the pricier end are the Pure and all-new Pure Plus (a fancier version of the Pure, with the same innovative foam).
-In the middle of the range is the original OTTY Hybrid, an award-winning model that's currently sitting at number 4 in our best mattress ranking, and is otherwise very similar to the Pure: both are 25cm tall hybrids with up to 2,000 16cm pocket springs.
+Launched in 2019, the Pure sits at the upper end of OTTY's range, which currently includes four hybrids.
+At the pricier end are the Pure and Pure Plus (a fancier version of the Pure, with the same innovative foam).
+In the middle of the range is the award-winning original OTTY Hybrid (opens in new tab), and is otherwise very similar to the Pure: both are 25cm tall hybrids with up to 2,000 16cm pocket springs.
 Finally, there's the OTTY Aura, which replaced the Essential as OTTY's cheapest mattress in 2019.
 For that lower price, you're getting fewer springs and a thinner mattress (although it's still a pretty chunky 23cm).

 OTTY Pure mattress: Specs

 Firmness: Medium-firm (6.5)

 Sizes: UK Single, Small Double, Double, King, Super King; EU Double, King and Emperor

 Delivery: Free for standard

 Let's kick off our OTTY Pure mattress review with a closer look at the design.
 This is a 25cm-tall springs-and-foam hybrid, but it has a trick up its sleeve.
 This is not just any memory foam: it's made with bamboo and charcoal.
 To sleep on, it doesn't feel too different to other foams I've tried, but there are qualities that make it more appealing.